decentralized-identity/sidetree/docs/spec/file-structures.md

     2. The payload ****MUST**** contain an `updateCommitment` property, and its value ****MUST**** be the next _Update Commitment_ generated during the operation process associated with the type of operation being performed.

 3. Each [_Chunk File Delta Entry_](#chunk-file-delta-entry) ****MUST**** be appended to the `deltas` array as follows, in this order:
-    1. If any Create operations were present in the associated Anchor File, append all [_Create Operation Delta Objects_](#create-delta-object) in the same index order as their matching [_Anchor File Create Entry_](#anchor-file-create-entry).
+    1. If any Create operations were present in the associated Core Index File, append all [_Create Operation Delta Objects_](#create-delta-object) in the same index order as their matching [_Core Index File Create Entry_](#core-index-file-create-entry).
-    2. If any Recovery operations were present in the associated Anchor File, append all [_Recovery Operation Delta Objects_](#recovery-delta-object) in the same index order as their matching [_Anchor File Recovery Entry_](#anchor-file-recovery-entry).
+    2. If any Recovery operations were present in the associated Core Index File, append all [_Recovery Operation Delta Objects_](#recovery-delta-object) in the same index order as their matching [_Core Index File Recovery Entry_](#core-index-file-recovery-entry).
-    3. If any Update operations were present in the associated Map File, append all [_Update Operation Delta Objects_](#update-delta-object) in the same index order as their matching [_Map File Update Entry_](#map-file-update-entry).
+    3. If any Update operations were present in the associated Provisional Index File, append all [_Update Operation Delta Objects_](#update-delta-object) in the same index order as their matching [_Provisional Index File Update Entry_](#provisional-index-file-update-entry).